Category Archives for "Courier Guide"

 Be aware that that some brokerages will not cover some materials except if specifically included.
 For example dangerous chemicals or expensive items such as gold or diamonds are normally excluded. if unsure please read the policy details.
 If at any time you change the types of good that you work with double check with your broker to verify that your existing policy covers the new haulage category.

 You are responsible for any goods that are in your possession.
 This means if any damage or loss occurs you or your business will be held liable.
 To protect your self you need a good take out goods in transit insurance to cover any damage or loss..

-The same as the goods that you move around, courier policies come in all shapes and sizes to suit the different ranges of customer.
-Each business will have unique features maybe they transport dangeorors of ultra expensive goods.
+The same as the goods that you move around, courier insurance policies come in all shapes and sizes to suit the different ranges of customer.
+Each business will have unique features maybe they transport dangerous or mega expensive goods.
 In these extreme cases a standard courier policy would not be sufficient in terms of cover.
 The premium amount will be much higher to reflect that added risk taken by the underwriter.
-Indeed you may even find it impossible to get insurance if you are deemed too high a risk.
+Indeed, you may even find it impossible to get insurance if you are deemed too high a risk.